crystaiiise/cross-species-CDS-optimization/README.md

 ## Background information about our iGEM project

-Our project aims to mitigate plastic pollution by engineering Streptomyces lividans, a G+ bacterium abundant in soil, to degrade low-density polyethylene (LDPE).
-We plan to achieve this by introducing the alkane monooxygenase gene (alkB) from Rhodococcus erythropolis and evaluating its efficacy in LDPE breakdown.
+Our project aims to mitigate plastic pollution by engineering *Streptomyces lividans*, a G+ bacterium abundant in soil, to degrade low-density polyethylene (LDPE).
+We plan to achieve this by introducing the alkane monooxygenase gene (alkB) from *Rhodococcus erythropolis* and evaluating its efficacy in LDPE breakdown.

 ---